decentraminds/cred/README.md

 ## Generate-Cred Github Action

-The Github [action](.github/workflows/generate-cred.yml) is in charge of both re-computing the Community Cred scores and updating the Public [UI Graph](https://decentraminds.github.io/cred/timeline/@decentraminds/) every day (at 00:00)
+The Github [action](.github/workflows/generate-cred.yml) is in charge of both re-computing the Community Cred scores and updating the Public [UI Graph](https://decentraminds.github.io/cred/timeline/@decentraminds/) every month (at 00:00)

 ## License